Interior Design or Interior Architecture?

 As earlier mentioned, the terms interior architecture and interior design are many times grouped under and referred to as interior design, but an interior architect takes on a more complex task than an interior designer.

-They cover design analysis and interior construction, must have a good knowledge of building regulations, and must understand the structure of buildings in order to make their projects safe, habitable, and functional.
+covers design analysis and interior construction, must have a good knowledge of building regulations and must understand the structure of buildings in order to make their projects safe, habitable, and functional.
+Interior architecture

 Their specialization combines: